-If a soft-license subscription for Mbox, then a receipt and an email with an activation key will have been sent.
-To license an installation of Mbox, connect the computer to the internet and launch the Mbox application.
-Then click on the License Controls button in the License area of the Preferences tab and select "Activate License" to enter the activation key.
+If a soft-license subscription for Mbox was purchased, then a receipt and an email with an activation key will have been sent.
+To activate a soft-license for an installation of Mbox, connect the computer to the internet and launch the Mbox application.
+Then click on the License Controls button in the License area of the Preferences tab

-On the window that opens, use the Product pop-up to select the type of soft-license subscription purchased - e.g. Studio -> QLM - and then choose Activate License from the Operation pop-up.
+On the window that opens, use the Product pop-up to select the license level and type of soft-license subscription purchased - e.g. Studio -> QLM - and then choose Activate License from the Operation pop-up.
 Finally, enter the activation key in the field below the pop-ups, and press the OK button to activate that license on the machine.

 A soft-license subscription can be purchased through the Mbox website - http://mbox.prg.com.
 Navigate to the correct page for the license version of Mbox in question and click the purchase button.
-This will open a new browser window for the MyCommerce 3rd-party purchasing portal.
+This will open a new browser window for the MyCommerce purchasing portal.
 Once the subscription purchasing process completes successfully, an activation key will be displayed in a confirmation view.
 An email receipt with the activation key will also be sent and should be saved as a record of the key in case the key needs to be reactivated or moved to another computer at a later date.

-Note: It is recommended to create a myCommerce user account when purchasing an Mbox soft-license subscription.
+Note: It is recommended to create a MyCommerce user account when purchasing an Mbox soft-license subscription.
 This user account greatly aids in the management of the subscription license renewal.